gozdi29/Portfolio/Classification/README.md

 To find optimal paremeters for each algorithm I used GridSearch with 5 fold cross-valitation.
 To avoid data leakage scaler (if necessary) and imputer are packed together with a classifier using Pipeline, all objects inside of this pipeline are refitted every validation fold with available data.

-Main goal of this project was to present my knowledge and abilites necessary for training Machine Learning algorithms
+Main goal of this project was to present my knowledge and necessary abilites for training Machine Learning algorithms to do binary classification.